 Incompatibility between 8bit era computers has been a problem for game developpers then and now.
 Platforms used various CPUs (6502, 6809, Z80), graphic chips (VIC2, ANTIC, DHR), sound chips (SID, POKEY, MockingBoard)… and implemented wildly different bitmap schemes, hardware sprites (or lack of), memory maps, and so on.

 8bit-Unity takes the complexity out of retro-game development, by offering a simple API with which you can write your game only once without worrying about specifics of the target systems, with a comprehensive feature-set as listed below.

-Compose menus and playing fields as 320x200x256 PNG files, then automatically convert and package as .DAT files on your game DISK (see below)
+Compose menus and playing fields as 320x200x256 PNG files, then automatically convert and package on your game DISK (see below)

 Draw pixels and print strings over the bitmap (40×20 chars) in any paper/ink colour combination